DominicSimpson/climate-change-ml/README.md

 - Number of Rows: 1000
 - Number of Columns: 10

-Climate change is a subject that interests me, but I wanted a smaller dataset than the large World Bank datasets on Kaggle, for example.
+Climate change is a subject that interests me, but I wanted a smaller dataset than the large World Bank datasets on climate change that also appear on Kaggle, for example.
-This dataset only lists climate data for fifteen countries - Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Mexico, Japan, Russia, South Africa, the UK, and the USA - thus making this project easier.
+This smaller dataset only lists climate data for fifteen countries - Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Mexico, Japan, Russia, South Africa, the UK, and the USA - thus making this project easier.